 Ale focused on helping second graders “crack” the reading code.
 To implement this “writing yourself to reading” technique, Ale gave its youngest learners Intel® classmate PCs.

 Ale provided teachers with professional development on integrating technology into their lessons using the Intel® Teach program and gave them abundant digital lesson content.
 All classrooms are fully equipped with Wi-Fi.

 Ale has been highly successful in meeting its short-term goals.
-In 2010-2011, test scores showed that the students’ third-grade language arts scores improved by 20 percent and third-grade math scores increased 17 percent.
-The schools have also found that using technology helps focus active students (boys especially), calm classrooms, and give children with disabilities a more equal playing field.
+In 2010-2011, test scores showed students’ third-grade language arts scores improved by 20 percent and third-grade math scores increased 17 percent.
+The schools found that using technology helps focus active students (boys especially), calm classrooms, and give children with disabilities a more equal playing field.

 Although still in the early stages of this long-range program, Ale believes that its strategy of grounding students solidly in reading and writing skills at a young age will have positive repercussions throughout the student’s school career and life—and positive repercussions for society.

 SOLUTION: Provide 1:1 PCs in high schools, provide infrastructure